-In the afternoon, four keynote speeches delivered by teachers and students in sequence.
+In the afternoon, four keynote speeches and reports were delivered by the teachers and students in sequence.
 The hosts were Professor Nonomura Toshiko and Associate Professor Chen Sicong from Kyushu University.
-As a represent of Japanese teacher, Associate Professor Eguchi Kiyoshi made a speech on “the Reform of Teacher Education in Japan and the Status Quo of the Subjects of Teacher Education in Kyushu University”.
-Including the main content of the overall structure of Japanese teacher education, the acquisition of junior and high school teacher qualification certificates, the changes in the teacher development system and in the professional environment, etc. The focus was on the reform of teacher education in Kyushu University, especially the integration with existing educational practice to lay a solid foundation for practical teaching ability.
+Associate Professor Eguchi Kiyoshi made a speech on “the Reform of Teacher Education in Japan and the Status Quo of Teacher Education in Kyushu University”, including the main content of the overall structure of Japanese teacher education, the acquisition of junior and high school teacher qualification certificates, the changes in teacher development system and professional environment, etc. He focused on the reform of teacher education in Kyushu University, especially the integration with existing educational practice to lay a solid foundation for practical teaching ability.